 Larry wasn’t the only youngster involved with the event.
 The Tribune chose two special reporters to conduct an interview with the western duo – 7th graders Jeanne Lewis, who had just moved from Mott to Bismarck earlier that week, and Billy Russell of Mandan.

 The young reporters questioned Dale and Roy before the show, with Billy asking the first question: “Have you ever been on television?”
 Roy said he was still under movie and radio contracts and had appeared on TV only a few times.
-He forecast, however, that someday he’d be a regular television performer.
+He forecast, however, that someday he figured he’d be a regular television performer.

 “Fried chicken and corn bread,” Roy said.
 “She can really cook them.”

 “Do your daughters like to ride?”
 Jeanne asked.

 “They certainly do,” Dale said.
 “I think they would sleep with their horses if we would let them.”